 Grif:(After Simmons guesses the password) It's the perfect password!
 No one would ever get it!

-Happens again in Reconstruction, too.
+Happens in "Reconstruction", too.
 When Agent Washington calls Command to get the code word that will let the Reds know he's legit:

 In Achewood, Roast Beef travels to Yahoo's headquarters to hack into the mainframe and delete incriminating information on Ray.
 He changes the chief security officer's password from 'yahoo' to 'ru5tybike5' and sneaks out. ("Animal changes my password!
 Why this always happens to ME?!")